+Evaluation of the Critical Appraisal and Oral Review

 - a.
-Evaluation of the Critical Appraisal and Oral Review - i.
 Each domain of the critical appraisal will be scored using the NIH system (1=Exceptional, 9=Poor).
 A passing score on each of the six domains is 5, for a total passing score of 30.
 The oral review will be scored for a maximum of 20 points.
 Thus, maximum obtainable score on this component of the Qualifications Examination is 50.
 The minimum passing score is 40.
-Students scoring either less than 40 total points or less than 2 on any written domain or less than 20 on the critical appraisal will be required to remediate this component. - i.
+Students scoring either less than 40 total points or less than 2 on any written domain or less than 20 on the critical appraisal will be required to remediate this component. - b.
 Each committee member will independently score each domain, and the domain scores will be averaged across the committee.
 In addition, each member will provide specific notes about the student's performance on each domain.
-Included on this evaluation form is the student's performance on the Graduate Group in Epidemiology and Biostatistics Handbook 2020-2021 Page 48 d.
-Qualifications Examination Outcomes
+Included on this evaluation form is the student's performance on the Oral Review.
+The notes, in addition to the numeric scores will be used by the committee to determine the outcome of this component of the Qualifications Examination.

-- Oral Review.
-The notes, in addition to the numeric scores will be used by the committee to determine the outcome of this component of the Qualifications Examination. - Failure to adhere to stated page limits and specifications and presentation times will result in failure without the option of a retake.
+c.
+Failure to adhere to stated page limits and specifications and presentation times will result in failure without the option of aretake.